Painting a graph with competing random walks: The Radon--Nikodym derivative

-In order to complete the proof of Theorem \ref{thm::rn_estimate} we need to estimate $\p[A(x,y)| Y_2 = z]$, which is this purpose of the following lemma.
+In order to complete the proof of Theorem~\ref{thmrnestimate} we need to estimate $\p[A(x,y)| Y_2 = z]$, which is the purpose of the following lemma.
 Though the proof will be computationally intensive, the basic idea is fairly simple.
 The main goal is to eliminate the conditioning on $Y_2 = z$.
 The first step is to perform a time reversal, which converts the terminal condition to an initial condition at the cost of making the event whose probability we are to compute a bit more complicated.
-The latter is easily mitigated, however, since the event can be greatly simplified at the cost of negligible error.
+The latter is easily mitigated, however, since the event can be greatly simplified at the cost of negligible error. \begin{lemma} There exists $\gamma> 0$ so that for all $c \geq2$ we have